harmony-one/x/progress/nagesh-mishra.md

 2023-11-20 Mon: Added handling of decline permissions, Long Press "Tap to Speak" should trigger login.
-Long Press "New Session" should trigger in app purchase.
+Long Press "New Session" should trigger In App Purchase.
 Currently, 1/10 times the review pops up.
-Remove review, update to 1/5 times IAP pops up, but only when the user is not logged in or the user is logged in but doesn't have premium.
-Supported Artem.
+Remove review, update to 1/5 times In App Purchase pops up, but only when the user is not logged in or the user is logged in but doesn't have premium.

 ---
 2023-11-17 Fri: Implemented where the payment modal is triggered immediately after user sign-in.
 Resolved all conflicts present in the pull request.
 Collaborated with Theo to integrate data.ai.